Veterinary Communication with Clients: Breaking The Bad News When It Could Be Something Else—Penny Does Not Have Cancer

 That is a hard one.
 But what if there is a lack of certainty?
 How would you like your veterinarian to discuss such news with you?

 I wanted to reach out to you and tell you that my dog Penny is very sick and in the hospital.
 She has had bouts of colitis and lethargy.
-The last few days very lethargic, suffered from bowel trouble and fever.
-The hospital discovered prominent lymph nodes and some abnormal results on the ultrasound and chest x-ray.
+For the last few days, she’s been very lethargic and suffered from bowel trouble and fever.
+In addition, the hospital discovered prominent lymph nodes and some abnormal results on the ultrasound and chest x-ray.

-They aspirated lymph cells, and it looks inconclusive, so sending out to a pathology lab.
+They aspirated lymph cells, and it looked inconclusive, so sending out to a pathology lab.
 They think she may have lymphoma!
 I am a wreck.
-Just asking you to please pray for her and for me and my husband as we love her so dearly.
+I am just asking you to please pray for her and me and my husband as we love her so dearly.

 What do you answer to such a heartbreaking email?
 What words could possibly make things better?

-We were on the receiving end of such possibility twice with Jasmine.
-I know exactly how it feels.
+We were on the receiving end of such a possibility twice with Jasmine.
+So I know exactly how it feels.

-The first time, Jasmine was still quite young, about 5-years old, when she suddenly developed a cough.
-She did a lot of barking that evening because neighbors had a loud party in the backyard, so initially, we figured she just irritated her throat with that.
+The first time, Jasmine was still relatively young, about 5-years old, when she suddenly developed a cough.
+She did a lot of barking that evening because neighbors had a loud party in the backyard, so initially, we figured she just irritated her throat.
 But it was not going away.
 Kennel cough didn’t seem likely, as Jasmine was not boarded or exposed to any environment crowded with dogs.

 The next day, she was still coughing.

 We took her to the vet that afternoon.
-He checked her out, discovered she had elevated temperature and enlarged lymph nodes.
+He checked her out and discovered she had elevated temperature and enlarged lymph nodes.
 She was a good girl and demonstrated her cough too.

-The vet turned to us and said like if it was all the same, “it’s either infection or lymphoma.
+The vet turned to us and said as if it was all the same, “it’s either infection or lymphoma.
 We could start antibiotics and see if the problem resolves.”